jsfenfen/paper_fec/campfin/efilings/management/commands/readme.md

 The process of importing an entire cycle's worth of data is similar to uploading the most recent filings, although there are a few differences.

-First add the candidate, committee and candcomlink files to the ftpdata app as detailed [here](https://github.com/jsfenfen/paper_fec/tree/master/campfin/ftpdata).
+First download and import the candidate, committee and candcomlink files to the ftpdata app as detailed [here](https://github.com/jsfenfen/paper_fec/tree/master/campfin/ftpdata).

 Next import an entire cycle of filings.
 From the paper_fec directory run: